What are Object Pronouns | Their Applications

 These pronouns are treated as objects of the verb and preposition; thanks to them, your sentences will be beautiful and smoothly written.

-Object Pronoun Power: Watching Them Do It
+Object Pronoun Power: In Observation

 The world of object pronouns has two main categories